apjanke/vscode-octave-hacking/README.md

 * Code snippets
   * Functions, classdefs, and some common control structures

+## Installation

+To install Octave Hacking in your VS Code, [get it on the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=apjanke.octave-hacking), or search for "octave hacking" in the Extensions tab of VS Code.

 ## Debugging

 Octave Hacking does not support debugging Octave inside VS Code.